Data-Visualization-Intro/2-SVG/readme.md

 The SVG equivalent of writing a "Hello World" application is making a smiley face emoticon.

 [Figma](https://www.figma.com) is an application commonly used in web design.
+In addition to a web app they offer a [desktop app](https://www.figma.com/downloads/) for Mac and Windows.
+It's free for personal use.

 Create a free account and we will start our face with it.

 - create 960 x 500 frame
 - create face and eye shapes and position them